jewettaij/moltemplate/examples/all_atom/force_field_OPLSAA/ethylene+benzene/README.md

 Ethylene, Benzene mixture
 ==============
 A mixture of two small organic molecules using the *OPLSAA* force field.
 In this example, the ethylene molecules were initially arranged in a rectangular lattice.
-The benzene molecules were also arranged in a lattice, and were shifted to avoid overlap with the ethylene molecules. *(See the [system.lt file](./moltemplate_files/system.lt) for details.)*
+The benzene molecules were also arranged in a lattice, and were shifted to avoid overlap with the ethylene molecules.  *(Alternatively, you can create a single lattice and specify the number of ethelene and benzene molecules you want in it using moltemplate's "new random([],[])" command, which is explained in the manual.
+This gives you more control over the concentration of each ingredient.
+You can also use PACKMOL to create random mixtures of molecules.)*

 #### Images

 <img src="images/ethylene.jpg" width=110> <img src="images/plus.svg" height=80> <img src="images/benzene.jpg" width=110> <img src="images/rightarrow.svg" height=80> <img src="images/ethylene+benzene_t=0_LR.jpg" width=150> <img src="images/rightarrow.svg" height=80> <img src="images/ethylene+benzene_50bar_t=100000_LR.jpg" width=150>

-*(Alternatively, you can create a single lattice and specify the number of ethelene and benzene molecules you want in it using moltemplate's "new random([],[])" command, which is explained in the manual.
-You can also use PACKMOL to create random mixtures of molecules.)*
+The number of molecules, positions, and simulation box size can be controlled by editing the [system.lt file](moltemplate_files/system.lt).
+The simulation contitions can be controlled by editing the [run.in.npt file](run.in.npt).

 ## Instructions